 f) School-sponsored events

-g) College visits and interviews
+g) College visits and interviews (when approved in advance)

 h) Career development or explorations programs approved by the Principal